edandersen/calendar-summary-spfx/README.md

 # Calendar Summary SPFx Web Part Experiment

-("or Ed's first ever Sharepoint component")
+(or "Ed's first ever Sharepoint component")

 This is an experimental Sharepoint Framework (SPFx) web part that: